Academic Support & Enrichment

 What is the ARC?

-The Academic Resource Center is a space designed to support any and all students who need diversification in one-to-one or small group instruction, independent learning or 504-modified testing.
+The Academic Resource Center is a space designed to support any and all students who need diversification in one-to-one or small group instruction, independent learning or 504/IEP modification.

 What does the student look like?

 The ARC is for everyone.
 Any student needing extra time or assistance on a particular learning target is welcome.

 Tutoring is provided through National Honor Society.
 To schedule a tutoring session contact firstname.lastname@example.org.
 Academic Mentors are also available in the ARC (Academic Resource Center).

 |Independent Study Credit Recovery